Esperanza Peace and Justice Center: Personnel

 Graciela Sanchez is the director of the Esperanza and has been since 1988.
-She was brought up in s household of women with strong, independent voices who also were into activism.
+She was brought up in a household of women with strong, independent voices who also were into activism.
 Graciela and her staff work to create plans and programs that aid people of color, queer people and women, and people who survived cultural genocide.
-She helps spark up many uncomfortable conversations about race, sexuality, income, etc. She works with members on her staff and of the community to create programs like CineMujer, Uprooted: Tierra, Gente, y Cultura, Palestinians and other Occupied Peoples, and this list includes much more.
+She helps spark up many uncomfortable conversations about race, sexuality, income, etc. She works with members on her staff and of the community to create programs like CineMujer; Uprooted: Tierra, Gente, y Cultura; and Palestinians and other Occupied Peoples.

 Amelia Valdez is the Buena Gente Coordinator.
 She was born in San Antonio and graduated from the University of Michigan in 1989.
-She then started her career as the Director of Education for the Boys & Girls club of San Antonio, also being apart of staff and policy development.
+She then started her career as the Director of Education for the Boys & Girls club of San Antonio, also being a part of staff and policy development.
 She was able to get funds for youth programs, even receiving recognition for her youth development.
 After her work at the Boys & Girls club, she then worked as a program specialist at the Girl Scouts of Southwest Texas and had a huge role in serving more girls in the inner city.

-Kayla Miranda is a housing justice advocate in the westside of San Antonio.
+Kayla Miranda is a housing justice organizer in the westside of San Antonio.
+She is the tenant that led the fight for Alazan/Apache Courts which resulted in massive policy change, stopping the demolition of 501 public housing units and the displacement of over 1200 low income residents.
+Since then, she served on the Right to Counsel steering committee, the city's Strategic Housing Implementation Program (S.H.I.P) and several housing committees.
+In 2021, she was appointed to city's first ever Housing Bond Committee, securing millions of dollars in funding for extremely low income families in San Antonio.
+She is the director of Coalition for Tenant Justice, a impacted led collective fighting for tenants rights and serving the community.
+She was later appointed to the Building Standards Board.
+She is also involved in the creation of Escuelita de Paz y Justicia, a community based educational program that promotes social justice and healing, where she is a teacher.
+She writes for La Voz De Esperanza.

 Susana Segura has been working with the Westside community since the founding of the Esperanza Peace and Justice Center in 1988.
 Her job title is the coordinator for the Arte es Vida Project Coordinator and also Barrio Historian.
 She has worked with social service agencies, labor organizations, health awareness services and cultural arts groups.
 Currently, she is working with the Esperanza to restore Lerma’s Nite Club, the longest running live conjunto music venue in the U.S. She is also involved with social, economic and environmental struggles around people of color, working class and LGBTQ community campaigns.